carloshrabelo/1global/README.md

 This application implements a simple authentication and listing system with CRUD, available only to authenticated users

+This application is also available on [github pages](http://carloshrabelo.dev/1global/)

 ## Preview
 | Page                   | Ligth                           | Dark                           |
 | ------------------------- | -------------------------------- | -------------------------------- |